aggregat4/dendriform/JOURNAL.md

 Ran into a missing parent node problem when importing a large opml file.
 Turns out I was not actually awaiting all the treeservice operations in treeservice-commandhandler.
 This should never have worked correctly.

-Importing the full workflow opml export now works, but it slow.
+Importing the full workflow opml export now works, but it is slow.
 It does finish in a minute or maybe two, but there is no progress indicating.

 TODO: spinner works, but layout of dialog sucks: close dialog after import, fix alignment of form elements and spinner, move close button on popup menu also outside of the menu items
 TODO: add a mechanism to rerender the tree (optionally) after importing

 There are still bugs with opening a collapsed node, it does not correctly rerender in all cases.

-TODO: fix collapsed node reopening bugs
+# 2022-02-02

-TODO: splitting at the end of a node does not work?
-It splits, but the new node is the entire old node with children?
+Fixed a few bugs related to opening a node (wasn't set to requiresrender) and splitting nodes was inconsistent between the actual DOM operation and the backend updates we were making.
+This is now consistent.